accessibilitysupported/a11ysupport.io/documentation/at/wsr.md

 ## Install

 Windows Speech Recognition is built into Windows.
+You can enable it in Settings > Accessibility > speech.

 ## How to find your version